holochain/docs-pages/src/install.md

 dna-util 0.0.1
 ```

-Once you `exit` the shell you'll be back to your usual system shell, with no Holochain-specific bits left behind.
+Once you `exit` the shell you'll be back to your usual system shell, with all Holochain-specific bits cleaned up.

 ## Using the Holochain dev tools